 The initial announcement for the Ms. Marvel series rained praise down on Marvel Studios for its diversity by focusing on a young woman of color.
-However, there have been some missteps in the casting and direction that have had fans recall that praise saying that not all representation is good representation of characters of color.
+However, there have been some missteps in the casting and direction that have had fans recall that praise saying that not all representation is a good representation of characters of color.
 At different times on Twitter, the hashtag #FixMsMarvel was trending.

-The changes to Kamala Khan AKA Ms. Marvel’s (Iman Vellani) powers are a major point of the complaints.
-Anyone who has read the Ms. Marvel comics knows that her shapeshifting powers are a crucial part of her character and changing them to energy constructions is not a faithful adaption of Kamala Khan’s story.
+The changes to Kamala Khan, AKA Ms. Marvel’s (Iman Vellani) powers, are a major point of the complaints.
+Anyone who has read the Ms. Marvel comics knows that her shapeshifting powers are a crucial part of her character, and changing them to energy constructions is not a faithful adaption of Kamala Khan’s story.

 In Marvel Comics, Kamala Khan gets her powers from a Terrigen Mist because she is an Inhuman.
 Fan expected her ties to the Inhumans to be changed in the MCU after the complete and utter failure that was the Inhumans series on ABC.
 Yet to drastically reimagine her powers and remove the iconic moment when she pretends to be Carol Danvers has not gone over well with her fans.

-However, another issue fans have for the upcoming Marvel Studios series, which is expected to hit Disney+ in early 2022 was when Yasmeen Fletcher (Andi Mack) was cast as Kamala Khan’s best friend, Nakia Bahadir.
-Those behind the #FixMsMarvel movement have declared Fletcher’s casting as bad representation of the character.
+However, another issue fans have for the upcoming Marvel Studios series, which is expected to hit Disney+ in early 2022, was when Yasmeen Fletcher (Andi Mack) was cast as Kamala Khan’s best friend, Nakia Bahadir.
+Those behind the #FixMsMarvel movement have declared Fletcher’s casting as a bad representation of the character.

 In the Marvel comics, Nakia comes from a Turkish family of devout Muslims and is always seen wearing a hijab.
 Meanwhile, Fletcher is half-white and Christian.
 While she did confirm she will be wearing a hijab, some see this as using Muslim culture as a costume over hiring a hijabi actress.

-Variety stopped Fletcher and fellow Ms. Marvel star Lauren Marsden (Zoe Zimmer) on the red carpet of the Spider-Man: No Way Home premiere and she carefully tiptoed around the social media backlash she has received since joining the project saying:
+Variety stopped Fletcher and fellow Ms. Marvel star Lauren Marsden (Zoe Zimmer) on the red carpet of the Spider-Man: No Way Home premiere, and she carefully tiptoed around the social media backlash she has received since joining the project, saying: